jasonaaronwilson/omni-shell/README.md

 # Omni Shell

 Omni shell is my design for a command line shell that is easier to program than bash while retaining a the simplicity of being suitable as a "command repl".
 It's meant to fill the ground between bash and languages like Ruby, Python, and Perl.
+Expression syntax is most similar to Scheme while command syntax is very much like bash and other shells.

 ## Syntax